Avaiga/taipy-doc/docs/manuals/gui/styling/stylekit.md

 By default, the Stylekit is enabled: the Stylekit stylesheets are loaded with your application and impact all your application's page rendering.

-In order *not* to use the Stylekit, you must specify the *stylekit* of the `Gui.run()^` method to False:
+In order *not* to use the Stylekit, you must specify the [*stylekit*](../configuration.md#p-stylekit) configuration setting to False, or set it to False in the call to `Gui.run()^`:
 ```py
 gui.run(stylekit=False)
 ```

-Note that setting *stylekit* to True is equivalent to using the default variable values of the Stylekit.
+Note that setting [*stylekit*](../configuration.md#p-stylekit) to True is equivalent to using the default variable values of the Stylekit.

 ### Customizing the Stylekit

 The Stylekit defines a set of [variables](#variables) with default values.
-Those variables can be overloaded by setting the *stylekit* parameter of the `Gui.run()^` method to a dictionary: each key of this dictionary represents a Stylekit variable name, and you would associate the new value for this variable to that key.
+Those variables can be overloaded by setting the [*stylekit*](../configuration.md#p-stylekit) parameter of the `Gui.run()^` method to a dictionary: each key of this dictionary represents a Stylekit variable name, and you would associate the new value for this variable to that key.

 Here is how you can change the primary and secondary colors for your application: